 My compact proved to be the tool of the moment.
 Small, lightweight and with stunning HD video capabilities, I was able to record the superb atmosphere with both stills and video.
 Close-up and wide-angle shots with the excellent zoom lens enabled me to capture great crowd moments for my own personal archive.
 As a professional photographer, I of course look at the finer detail of images, lacking in compact cameras and the capabilities professional equipment can offer however, there are times when the weight of the equipment could spoil the enjoyment of a fun day out.
 When I’m not working I usually prefer the ease of a camera on the hip.

-As a London event photographer, I am lucky enough to posess some of the best photographic equipment available, and possibly to the annoyance of my wife, I might slip my Nikon D4 into a back-pack with a telephoto lens.
+As a London event photographer I am lucky enough to possess some of the best photographic equipment available, and possibly to the annoyance of my wife, I might slip my Nikon D4 into a back-pack with a telephoto lens.
 As I’ll be sitting I won’t mind the extra weight and my Nikon will enable me to capture 11 frames per second.
 Providing I’m not in the gods, I should get a few good shots of the action.
 Under indoor lighting conditions, lesser cameras simply can’t cut it.
 I’ll also be looking to get some pictures of the Men’s Triathlon on Tuesday.

 Hats off to LOCOG for a simply wonderful Olympic Games and London 2012.
 London is rocking!